IIIF/api/source/auth/2.0/index.md

 The server on the Resource Domain treats the access token as a representation of, or proxy for, any credential that permits access to the Content Resources.
 When the client makes requests for <!--IIIF Resources and-->Content Resource Services and presents the access token, the responses tell the client what will happen when the browser requests the corresponding Content Resources with the credential the access token represents.
 These responses let the client decide what user interface and/or Content Resources to show to the user.

-Thus the access token usually represents an access cookie, but may represent other forms of credential or aspects of the request.
+Thus the access token often represents an access cookie, but may represent other forms of credential or aspects of the request.
 The client does not know what the token represents.

 ### 1.4.
 Security
 {: #security}

 The purpose of this specification to support access-control for IIIF resources and hence security is a core concern.
 To prevent misuse, cookies and bearer tokens described in this specification need to be protected from disclosure in storage and in transport.
 Implementations _SHOULD_ use [HTTP over TLS][org-rfc-2818], commonly known as HTTPS, for all communication.
 Furthermore, all IIIF clients that interact with access-controlled resources _SHOULD_ also be run from pages served via HTTPS.
 All references to HTTP in this specification should be read assuming the use of HTTPS.

 This specification protects Content Resources such as images by making the access token value available to the script of the client application, for use in requesting <!--IIIF Resources and-->Content Resource Services.
-Knowledge of the access token is of no value to a malicious client, because the access _cookie_ (which the client cannot see) is the credential accepted for Content Resources, and a Content Resource Service is of no value on its own.
+Knowledge of the access token is of no value to a malicious client, because (for example) the access _cookie_ (which the client cannot see) is the credential accepted for Content Resources, and a Content Resource Service is of no value on its own.
 However, the interaction patterns introduced in this specification will in future versions be extended to support write operations on IIIF resources, for example creating annotations in an annotation server, or modifying the `structures` element in a manifest.
-For these kinds of operations, the access token _is_ the credential, and the flow introduced below may require one or more additional steps to establish trust between client and server.
+For these kinds of operations, the access token _could be_ the credential, and the flow introduced below may require one or more additional steps to establish trust between client and server.
 However, it is anticipated that these changes will be backwards compatible with version {{ page.major }}.{{ page.minor }}.

 Further discussion of security considerations can be found in the [Implementation Notes][auth2-implementation-notes].